redhat-cip/software-factory/docs/deploy.rst

 .. code-block:: bash

  $ cd bootstraps/heat/
- $ ./start.sh full_restart_stack
+ $ FROMUPSTREAM=1 ./start.sh full_restart_stack

 The start.sh script will take care of uploading role images to Glance and then call heat stack-create.
 You have to wait a couple of minutes for the stack to be created.
+Note the **FROMUPSTREAM** variable set to something to use upstream images.
+If you want to use your modified images call **start.sh** without this environment variable.
 You can check the progress using the following command:

 .. code-block:: bash